 We recommend always buying more than state minimum for auto insurance unless you have a very specific reason not to.
 The preferred numbers are 100/300/100 with comprehensive and collision included.

-What Factors Go Into My Auto Insurance Rate in LA, California?
+What Factors Go Into Auto Insurance Rates in LA?

 California has banned certain factors from being included in the auto insurance rate calculation.
 Unlike other states we’ve discussed in our car insurance guides and resources, California car insurance providers aren’t allowed to use your credit score or gender when determining policy prices.
 In states that allow such practices, men and individuals with poor credit pay more for car insurance than women and individuals with high credit scores.